-The latest meeting of the Beef Market Taskforce – the first since January – is currently underway today, Thursday, June 25, (having begun at 2:00pm).
+The latest meeting of the beef taskforce – the first since January – is currently underway today, Thursday, June 25 (having begun at 2:00pm).

 It’s taking place as a video conference rather than a physical meeting, due to Covid-19 restrictions.

-Since the start of the year, Beef Plan Movement has been in the throws of an internal struggle.
+Since the start of the year, the group has been in the throws of an internal struggle.
 It’s a highly complicated matter, but essentially revolves around competing factions vying for leadership and control of the organisation.

 Well, it depends who you ask.
 But, as far as the department is concerned, the answer would appear to be yes – Beef Plan is present.

 A spokesperson for the department told AgriLand this week that invitations had been sent out to stakeholder groups – including Beef Plan Movement.

 “The minister has advised us that he will not accept our representatives – effectively removing Beef Plan Movement from the taskforce and, once again, leaving the beef farmers of Ireland without representation at this forum, which was established specifically to deal with issues in the beef sector.”

 However, this publication is also aware that Dermot O’Brien (who is firmly in the competing ‘Beef Plan’ faction) is partaking in today’s meeting – presumably having been invited to do so by the department.

 However, Eoin Donnelly – who is from the same side of the Beef Plan Movement dispute as O’Brien, and who was apparently set to take part in today’s meeting – was apparently prevented from taking part by the department due to procedural reasons.